 Harry was having more trouble speaking than Professor Quirrell was.
 Wordlessly, Harry reached into his pocket, and laid a kerchief on the floor; which he unfolded to reveal a small white pebble, smooth and round.

 "It's a, it's a, Transfigured, unicorn."

 Harry had checked the books, had learned that since he was too young to have sexual thoughts he would be able to approach a unicorn without fear.
 The same books had said nothing about unicorns being smart.
 Harry had already noticed that every intelligent magical species was at least partially humanoid, from merfolk to centaurs to giants, from elves to goblins to veela.
 All had essentially humanlike emotions, many were known to interbreed with humans.
 Harry had already reasoned out that magic didn't create new intelligence but just changed the shape of genetically human beings.
-Unicorns were equinoid, not even partially humanoid-shaped, didn't talk, used no tools, they were almost certainly just magical horses.
+Unicorns were equinoid, were not even partially humanoid, didn't talk, used no tools, they were almost certainly just magical horses.
 If it was right to eat a cow to feed yourself for a day, then it had to be right to drink a unicorn's blood in order to stave off death for weeks.
 You couldn't have it both ways.

 So Harry had gone into the Forbidden Forest wearing his Cloak.
 He had searched the Grove of Unicorns until he saw her, a proud creature with a pure white coat and violet hair, with three blue blotches on her flank.
 Harry had gone over, and the sapphire eyes had stared at him inquisitively.
 Harry had tapped out the sequence 1-2-3 on the ground several times with his shoes.
 The unicorn had shown no sign of responding in kind.
 Harry had reached over, taken her hoof in his hand, and tapped the same sequence with the unicorn's hoof.
 The unicorn had only looked at him curiously.